timthepost/libsplinter/docs/README.md

 process I hope to automate at some point.
 PRs welcome to sort that out (and add more proper tests).

+To generate and build everything, including all bindings, type `make world`.

-There is a `make install` option you can use in a chroot or container.
+There is a `make install` option you can use locally, in a chroot or in a container.

 ---